alexChachkhiani/daw-website/README.md

 <h1 align="center" id="title">NewDaw Website</h1>

-<p id="description">This website is a clone of Ableton's About page built in React.</p>
+<p id="description">This site is a clone of Ableton's About page built in React.</p>

 <h2>🚀 Website Demo</h2>